na-na-hi/renget/archive/8g2bpu.md

 **Please put newer scene ideas to draw at the top of the list**

+lliam doing gendo pose when facing phanpys team

+Debby and Kaz (Solid Linoone) on a date

 Loss

-The Troll Slaiyers but with Guildmons (ref at the bottom: http://www.tailsgetstrolled.com/wp-content/uploads/2011/12/trolls_attack_8_by_tailsgetstrolled1-d5hwjh6-449x1024.jpeg
+~~The Troll Slaiyers but with Guildmons (ref at the bottom: http://www.tailsgetstrolled.com/wp-content/uploads/2011/12/trolls_attack_8_by_tailsgetstrolled1-d5hwjh6-449x1024.jpeg~~

 Sonichu Issue #0 Cover but with Guildmembers